Chronos-Vault/chronos-vault-docs/TRINITY_PROTOCOL_POSITIONING.md

 - STON.fi (TON)

 ### NOT a Full Cross-Chain Messaging System
-Trinity Protocol does **NOT** send arbitrary messages between chains.
+Trinity Protocol™ does **NOT** send arbitrary messages between chains.

 For messaging, integrate:
 - LayerZero V2 OApp